I’ve earned over a million dollars from creating and launching online courses.

 Spending a lot on Facebook ads doesn’t automatically lead to sales.
 You could be targeting the wrong people or building a list of potential customers who don’t want or need your product.
 You could also be running ads directly to a sales page that isn’t converting.

-The bottom line is: dollars in doesn’t automatically guarantee dollars out when you’re doing ads.
+The bottom line is dollars in doesn’t automatically guarantee dollars out when you’re promoting your online courses with Facebook ads.

 3. You’ll Procrastinate On The Important Stuff (But You’ll Do Better If You Prioritize)

 You’ll always leave the most important thing to the last minute (like finishing your sales page or webinar presentation) but if you get it done early, you’ll do so much better.

 Having your sales page done ahead of time means you can get feedback on it from an advisor, your peers, and even potential customers.

 An additional bonus to having your webinar presentation outlined and ready to go a few days before you present is that you can run through it and practice your delivery.
 This both reduces stress and improves your results!